apalache-mc/apalache/docs/src/adr/017adr-temporal.md

 ### 1. Temporal operators

 This task boils down to the implementation of the encoding explained in [Biere et al. 2006][].

-Explain the lassos.
+In model checking of temporal properties, special attention is paid to lasso executions.
+A *lasso* execution is a sequence of states `s[0], s[1], ..., s[l], ..., s[k]` that has the following properties:

+  - the initial state `s[0]` satisfies `Init`,
+  - every pair of states `s[i]` and `s[i+1]` satisfies `Next`, for `i \in 0..k-1`, and
+  - the loop closes at index `l`, that is, `s[l] = s[k]`.

+The lasso executions play an important role in model checking, due to the lasso property of finite-state systems:

+    Whenever a finite-state transition system `M` violates a temporal property `F`, this system has a lasso execution that violates `F`.

+You can find a proof in the book on [Model Checking][].
+As a result, we can focus on finding a lasso as a counterexample to the temporal property.
+Importantly, this property holds only for finite-state systems.
+For example, if all variable domains are finite (and bounded), then the specification is finite-state.
+However, if a specification contains integer variables, it may produce infinitely many states.
+That is, an infinite-state system may still contain lassos as counterexamples but it does not have to, which makes this technique incomplete.
+An extension to infinite-state systems was studied by [Padon et al. 2021][].
+This is beyond the scope of this task.

-There are two ways to encode the constraints in that encoding:
+There are two ways to encode the constraints by [Biere et al. 2006][]:

- 1. Encode the lasso checking problem as a trace invariant.
+ 1. Encode the lasso finding problem as a trace invariant.
 Apalache can check [trace invariants][].
 This approach is most straighforward.
 However it has several drawbacks:

     - Trace invariants require Apalache to pack the sequence of states.